 He gets a little bit more interesting when you start travelling across ice.
 I’ve used a lightweight hiking boots with heavy duty yak tracks when walking.
 And for the running stages of my trip I used a pair of heavily modified Trail runners (There is an image further down the page).

 I’ve read in some places that trail runners are simply not suitable for temperatures below 0°C. I completely disagree.
 As some of you already know, in February 2020 I ran and hiked 400 miles across Lake Baikal in Russia.
 During that journey temperatures dropped as low as

--18°C, but I never experienced any cold injuries whilst wearing my long peaks.
+-18°C, but I never experienced any cold injuries whilst wearing my Lone Peak running shoes.

 The key to keeping your feet warm when wearing Trail runners is to have a pair of high quality socks that insulate your feet from the cold.
 I highly recommend sealskinz cold weather socks.

 - Hot or cold, the temperature is a major factor that influences your choice of footwear.

 - If you’re hiking in cold places you can get away with trail running shoes if you insulate your feet well.

 This is a big deal and one that’s easily overlooked.
 There are many trail runners constructed of waterproof materials, but it’s hard to stop water lapping over the top of the ankle cuff and soaking your feet.

 Buying gaiters is one option, but I haven’t come across a pair that are anywhere near as effective as hiking boot gaiters.